mcandre/slice/README.md

 # ABOUT

 `snare` catches lines at random from text files, and tosses the rest back onto `/dev/null`.
-This stochastic filtering is useful for a variety of applications.
+This stochastic filtering has several uses:

 * Statistics
 * Random name generators